 Determining Your Car’s Value for Bankruptcy Purposes

-Keeping your car in Chapter 7 bankruptcy is all about knowing the rules.
-If your car’s value is under Texas exemption limits, you’re likely good to go.
-Get familiar with exempt vs non-exempt assets and use resources like Kelley Blue Book to figure out your car’s worth.
-With smart planning and legal advice, holding onto that family vehicle can be a reality.
+To keep your car in Chapter 7 bankruptcy, you need to know the rules.
+If your car’s value is under Texas’s exemption limit, you can likely keep it.
+Understand the difference between exempt and non-exempt assets, and use resources like Kelley Blue Book to assess your car’s value.
+With smart planning and legal advice, keeping your family vehicle is possible.

 More on Exempt vs. Non-Exempt Assets in Bankruptcy